Indianapolis Lawyers for Stroke or Atrial Fibrillation Caused by Late Cardiovert

 Failure to Timely Cardiovert Medical Malpractice Claim

 Patient with a history of cardiac arrhythmias, irregular, fast heart beats.
 The doctor performed bariatric surgery on the patient in Carmel, Indiana.
 The patient experienced complications as a result of the surgery including a leak in the area of the gastric bypass and also developed atrial fibrillation, or abnormal heart beat.
 Atrial fibrillation requires medication to convert the heart rate to a normal rhythm.
 This procedure is called a cardioversion.
 This treatment is necessary as atrial fibrillation can cause strokes.
 The cardioversion was not done in a timely manner and the patient developed a stroke.
-Case pending.
+Case completed.

 Indiana Medical Malpractice Cases